cemalokten/cemalokten/README.md

  <img src="https://media.giphy.com/media/1es0suLtBMuZcRBtvl/giphy.gif" width="200">

-Hi my name is Cemal (Je-mal), I am a web developer in the making.
+Hi my name is Cemal (Je-mal), I am a Junior Web Developer at Yalla Coop.

 Once upon a time I worked in the design industry, designing furniture and products.

 Lately, I've been learning how to solve problems with lines of code instead of pieces of wood.

-I am part of `Founders and Coders` Autumn Cohort and am currently working through the pre-apprenticeship.
+I graduated from the `Founders and Coders` bootcamp in 2021 and started at Yalla Coop soon after.

-My aim is to become a `full stack` web developer, create projects that matter and learn something new everyday!
+My aim is to create projects that matter and learn something new everyday!

 You can checkout my [`Portfolio site here`](https://cemalokten.github.io/)

 In my free time I like to climb 🧗🏼‍♂️, take photographs 📷 and make things 🔨.

 ### Latest Projects 📌

 | Project                  | Description                                                  | Repo / Deployed                                                                                             |
 |--------------------------|--------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|